jolyonb/finitediff/README.md

   * Change stencil storage array to N * length of x
   * Change derivative computation
   * Removes need for slicing when computing stencil
-* Save x values when computing a stencil
-  * Applying boundary conditions no longer needs x to be passed in
-  * Use a flag for copying values or referencing values